spring-guides/gs-uploading-files/SIDEBAR.md

-### Related Resources
+## Related Resources

 There's more to Spring web development than what is presented here.
-You may want to continue your exploration of Spring MVC with the following
+You can continue your exploration of Spring MVC with the following resources.

 ### Getting Started Guides